RenlingHu/WorkflowForMSLD/Protein_and_Ligand_Preparation/README.md

     - **keep track** of box_size and pmegrid_size

 4. align all ligands with reference_ligand by `./MCS_align.ipynb` (**not strictly**)
+    - rdkit and a series of relative packages are required
     - **make sure** they are in the same multi_sdf file
     - **make sure** to edit the input file name and output file name according to the system
     - **make sure** to assign the number of reference_ligand in the script